tlemeshava-clgx/clvt-testapp/README.md

-There is test application for github actins workflow.
+There is test application for github actions workflow.